neural75/gqrx-scanner/README.md

 Without VOX, the scanner listens to any signal that opens the squelch (noise, hum, interference) for the full -l duration.
-With VOX, the pitch-based voice detector resets the listen timer when speech is detected, so active conversations hold the frequency past the -l limit.
-Silence counting means -l becomes "max silence before moving on" rather than "max total listen time" — the scanner leaves quiet frequencies quickly and stays on busy ones.
+With VOX, the pitch-based voice detector extends the listening window indefinitely as long as speech is detected.
+When speech stops, the hangup_time counts down before the scanner moves on.
+Frequencies with a carrier but no voice (digital modes, noise) skip after probe_time expires, allowing fast scanning without cutting off real conversations.

 ### Audio interception (gqrx-scan-setup-audio.sh)